SahneeDEV/sahnee-bot/README.md

 * `MachineId` - Used to modify the key generation of the bot.
 When using multiple bots in the same database every bot instance needs a unique `MachineId`.
 * `ConnectionStrings:SahneeBotModelContext` - The credentials to the PostgreSQL database of the bot.
 * `Discord:Token` - The discord token of your bot.
+* `Discord:Implementation` - Allows you to set if you want to use the `Socket` or `Rest` discord API implementation.
+Don't change unless you know what you are doing and absolutely need it.
 * `BotSettings:IconUrl` - The icon of the bot used in messages.
 * `BotSettings:Url` - The homepage the bot links to.
 * `BotSettings:WarningRolePrefix` - The default prefix for warning roles of servers that have not configured their own.